-BIO221 Additional Principles of General Biology I (F) 5 credits
+BIO 221 Additional Principles of General Biology I (F)

-This course explores the role of photosynthesis in energy conversion, the production of ATP during cellular respiration and the flow of energy and nutrient cycling within ecosystems.
-Transport and control systems in plants and animals are also examined.
+This course explores the role of photosynthesis in energy conversion, the production of ATP during cellular respiration and transport and control systems in plants and animals.
 The laboratory portion of the course provides students with practical experience in the topics covered.
-Students can take this course as part of their preparation towards taking the CAPE Biology Unit 2 examination.
+Students can take this course as part of their preparation for the CAPE Biology Unit 2 examination.
 (Prerequisite: Unit 1- CAPE Biology minimum grade IV)

-BIO225 Additional Principles of General Biology II (S)
+BIO 225 Additional Principles of General Biology II (S)

-This course explores immunology, health and disease, and aspects of social and preventative medicine.
-The laboratory portion of the course provides students with practical experience in the topics and require them to present on researched material.
-Students can take this course as part of their preparation towards taking the CAPE Biology Unit 2 examination.
-(Prerequisite: BIO221 minimum grade C)
+This course explores ecological systems, biodiversity and conservation as well as immunology, health and disease, and aspects of social and preventative medicine.
+The laboratory portion of the course provides students with practical experience in the topics and requires them to present on researched material.
+Students can take this course as part of their preparation for the CAPE Biology Unit 2 examination.
+(Prerequisite: BIO 221, minimum grade C)